 You can also download the following related documents:

 - Attachment A - three-year horizon of DER Implementation Plan

 - Attachment C - activities for Horizon One

-The following items as part of the Customer Insights Collaboration, ahead of collaborative stakeholder workshops commencing in late February 2022:
+The following items as part of the Customer Insights Collaboration, ahead of collaborative stakeholder workshops commencing in March 2022:

 - an invitation to express an interest in being a member of the Stakeholder Steering Group that will help guide the collaboration and work through the insights that are revealed as part of Release One.

 Stakeholder Steering Group – Release One of the Collaboration

 The ESB welcomes the strong interest received from stakeholders across the sector in joining the SSG for Release One.
 The ESB is pleased to announce members for the first release: